sharmi0/ellipsoid_uniform/README.md

 ### Steps to Generate Points

 1. **Generate Points on a Sphere**
-   Start by choosing a point `(x, y, z)` uniformly on a unit sphere.
-This can be done by sampling three points from a multivariate standard normal distribution in $\mathbb{R}^3$ and normalizing the result.
+   Choose a point $(x,y,z)$ uniformly on a sphere by sampling 3 points on a multivariate standard normal distribution on $\mathbb{R}^3$.
 For more details, refer to this [explanation on Cory Simon's blog](https://corysimon.github.io/articles/uniformdistn-on-sphere/).

 2. **Map to the Ellipsoid**
    To transform the points from the unit sphere to the ellipsoid, apply the mapping:

    $f(x, y, z) \rightarrow (x' = ax, y' = by, z' = cz)$

-   This scaling adjusts the coordinates according to the ellipsoid’s axes `a`, `b`, and `c`.

 3. **Correct for Distortion**
    To correct the distortion introduced by scaling, discard points with a probability $p(x, y, z) = \frac{\mu_{(x, y, z)}}{\mu_{\text{max}}}$, where: